neosubhamoy/pytubepp/README.md

 Want to be part of this?
 Feel free to contribute...!!
 Pull Requests are always welcome...!! (^_^) Follow these simple steps to start building:

-* Make sure to install Python, Node.js and Git before proceeding.
+* Make sure to install Python, FFmpeg, Node.js and Git before proceeding.

 1. Fork this repo in your github account.
 2. Git clone the forked repo in your local machine.